 - Don’t be scared to go off-menu if you are eating out.
 If you need to eat out a lot for convenience, or work, then don’t be worried about asking the kitchen for a dish that still fits in with your goals.
 You can’t go too far wrong with some grilled or roasted fish, chicken or meat, a pile of green salad and some seasonal vegetables.
 I always ask for the vegetables to be undressed, but for some olive oil on the side.

 - If you are constantly travelling, plane food (or ‘food-like substances’, as I call them!) can be a real problem.
 Take a look at this blog post on how to protect yourself against poor nutrition at 35,000 feet.

 “Your life does not get better by chance.
 It gets better by change”

-I hope that you will find lots of great hints and tips for super-speedy and simple recipe ideas from both my books (Eat.Nourish.Glow. and Cook.Nourish.Glow.) and on the website.
+I hope that you will find lots of great hints and tips for super-speedy and simple recipe ideas from my three books (Eat.Nourish.Glow.,Cook.Nourish.Glow., and Nourish & Glow: The 10 Day Plan) and on the website.
 I am a big believer in creating meals that are really more about food assembly from fantastically healthy ingredients than cooking as such, but if you are really strapped for time, or fancy the idea of letting someone else do all the shopping (and most of the washing up!), then these are the food delivery companies that I would recommend;

 And if you quote ‘Amelia Freer’ when ordering you may be offered an introductory discount (terms and conditions vary).